-2.7 Calculation of the Net Asset Value
+2.5.
+Calculation of the Net Asset Value

-The Net Asset Value per Share of Shares of each Class of Shares of the Company is calculated in the Reference currency of the Class of Shares under the responsibility of the Board of Directors by the Administration Agent on each Bank Business Day.
+The Net Asset Value per Share of each Class of Shares of the Company is calculated in the currency of expression of the

+Class of Shares under the responsibility of the Board of Directors by the Administration Agent on each Bank Business Day.